Welcome to Retreat of Atlanta

 Detoxification

 The detoxification program is the first step to help treat the withdrawal symptoms of alcohol.
-This program is mostly performed in an inpatient treatment center.
+This program is primarily performed in an inpatient treatment center.

 The physical effects of alcohol withdrawal can become life-threatening, and medications administered by healthcare professionals can prevent some of the following symptoms: